|What is The Fairchild Challenge?||How do I get my school involved?|

-Find out if your school is registered by viewing the updated lists found on the elementary school, middle school and high school webpages.
-If it is not yet registered, complete the registration form for your school.
+Find out if your school is registered by viewing the updated lists found our homepage.
+If it is not yet registered, complete the elemantary school registration form or the middle and high school registration form for your school.
 Registered schools will receive an email confirmation within two days.
 Any student or teacher at a school is eligible to participate.
 We encourage four teachers from different disciplines and an administrator to sign the registration form.
 Teachers should coordinate the judging of the entries at their school in order to send the best entry.

 How can I get more teachers involved at my school?

-Fairchild Challenge staff is available to visit schools to introduce the program at faculty meetings or student assemblies.
-School faculty can also request additional copies of the booklet to give to other teachers or administrators and/or a program DVD to show to other interested parties.
+Fairchild Challenge staff are available to visit schools to introduce the program at faculty meetings or student assemblies.
+School faculty can also request additional copies of the booklet to give to other teachers or administrators and/or the link to our program video to show to other interested parties.

 How do I submit a Fairchild Challenge entry?

-Following the stated policies and requirements, teachers submit the best entries with a completed entry form downloaded from the elementary, middle or high school Fairchild Challenge websites.
+Following the stated policies and requirements, teachers submit the best entries with a completed entry form downloaded from our homepage.
 Each entry form contains a checklist of required items for submission.
 The entry, with the completed challenge entry form, should be submitted through the method suggested on the entry form.
-There are three different possibilities, depending on the type of challenge: electronic submission, delivery to Fairchild Tropical Botanic Garden, Miami-Dade Public Library entry drop-off.
+There are three different possibilities, depending on the type of challenge: electronic submission, delivery to Fairchild Tropical Botanic Garden or Miami-Dade Public Library entry drop-off.

 What happens to submitted challenge entries?

 Each student entry is judged by a panel of experts at Fairchild according to predetermined evaluation criteria.
-The evaluation criteria can be downloaded from the elementary school, middle school or high school webpages.
+The evaluation criteria can be downloaded from the Challenges-in-Depth webpages for elementary, middle or high school webpages.
 Scores are emailed to all teachers on each school's contact list.
 You will only receive your school's scores; we do not not disclose other schools' scores or standing in the competition.
 Along with your school's updated school score, you will be notified by e-mail of any awards earned by your school.
 Final results will be announced and prizes will be awarded at the awards ceremonies in May.